 We are, however, aware that most people aren’t as knowledgable in training puppies as these two families were.
 Our matching process a priority.

 For those who would prefer to pick their own puppy, first pick girls and boys are sometimes available.
 There is an extra fee above the regular price of a puppy for these puppies.
 If there are 4 or more puppies of a sex, there will be a second pick for an extra fee.
 If there are 6 or more puppies of a sex, there will also be a third pick .
 In the unlikely event of 8 or more puppies of a sex, there will also be a fourth pick.
+In summary, roughly half of our puppies are pick puppies.
+If there is an odd number of puppies, there are more non-pick puppies than pick puppies.
 The extra fees are discussed on our puppy questionnaire page,.

 Pick Puppies are Very Popular and We Reserve the Right to Keep Them Ourselves

 Our pick puppies are very popular.
 In fact, most people want the pick puppies, so, who gets them?
 We always reserve the right to them ourselves.
-If we don’t keep a puppy for ourselves, pick puppies will be offered to those getting the 8-10 week training period first before being offered to those picking up puppies at 7 1/2 to 8 weeks of age.
+If we don’t keep a puppy for ourselves and if we offer out 12 Weeks Plus program for a litter, pick puppies will be offered to those getting the 12 Weeks Plus program first.
 Deposit receipt date also determines who gets the pick puppies.
-For example, in a litter where we don’t keep a puppy for ourselves, the family getting a 10 week old puppy who is in the first position will get the first pick.
+See our page on How Our List Works for more information on how we determine who gets the pick puppies.

 No Conformation Testing Unless We Are Keeping a Puppy Ourselves